-So, the configuration of the mechanism is known to us which means theta 2 s and also this angle theta 3 of course, these are all known to us.
-Theta 2 s, theta 3 these are all known to us from displacement analysis.
+So, the configuration of the mechanism is known to us, which means theta 2S and also this angle theta 3 of course, these are all known to us theta 2S theta 3 these are all known to us from displacement analysis.
 We have to find out the relation between theta 2 dot and s dot.
 So, we have to find out this relation.

 Now, we have looked at the displacement analysis problem for this kinematic chain.

 So, we are going to follow through PQ which is this distance.
-This distance can be related to s and e the offset by this relation because this angle is 90 degree.
-Therefore I can write PQ square is s square plus e square.
-Now from triangle PQR this PQ square using the cosine rule I can write in terms of the angle theta 2 so this angle is theta 2.
+This distance can be related to S and e the offset by this relation.
+Because, this angle is 90 degree.
+Therefore, I can write PQ square is s square plus c square.
+Now from triangle PQR this PQ square using the cosine rule I can write in terms of the angle theta 2.
+So, this angle is theta 2.
 So, I can relate PQ also from the other side using theta 2 and this is what we have.

-So, I have put this PQ square expression of PQ square in this to finally, obtain this relation.
-Now this equation this is the displacement relation relates theta 2 and s.
-Now, there are two solutions of theta 2 as you know you can find them.
-So, these are the two configurations corresponding to a specified value of s or a specified value of theta 2 there are two solutions.
+So, I put this PQ square expression of PQ square in this to finally, obtain this relation.

+Now, this equation this is the displacement relation relates theta 2 and S. Now, there are 2 solutions of theta 2 as you know you can find them, so these are the 2 configurations corresponding to a specified value of S or a specified value of theta 2.
+There are 2 solutions, so this is what we have this displacement relation.
+If I differentiate this with respect to time as we have been doing.

-So, this is what we have this is the displacement relation.
-If I differentiate this with respect to time, as we have been doing so this is the displacement relation.
-So, what do we have minus of theta 2 dot into sin theta 2 is equal to 1 by 2 of 1 1 1 2 times.
-Now these are constants 1 1 is constant 1 2 is constant the only thing variable is s e is a constant so this is as simple as that.
-So, therefore, I can relate let us say theta 2 dot as like this.
-So, theta 2 dot is s divided by 1 1 1 2 sine theta 2 into s dot.
-And I can invert also I can express s dot in terms of theta 2 dot.
-So, let me formalize this.
+So, this is the displacement relation, so what do we have?
+Minus of theta 2 dot into sine theta 2 is equal to 1 by twice of 11 l2 times.
+Now these are constants l 1 is constant l 2 is constant.
+The only thing variable is S, e is a constant.
+So, this is as simple as that.
+So, therefore, I can relate, let us say theta 2 dot as like this.

+So, theta 2 dot is S divided by 1 1 1 2 sine theta 2 into S dot.
+And I can invert also I can express s dot in terms of theta 2 dot, so let me formalize this.

-So, we have this expression which we just now derived relating s dot and theta 2 dot.
+So, we have this expression which we just now derived relating S dot and theta 2 dot.

-So, here I am defining this as the Jacobian which is again a scalar.
-So, Jacobian is in terms of s and theta 2.
-And if you invert the relation then you get it in terms of Jacobian inverse which is 1 over J it is a scalar.
-So, you have the Jacobian.
-So, these input output velocity relations are linear and related through the Jacobian.
+So, here I am defining this as the Jacobean which is again a scalar.
+So, Jacobean is in terms of S and theta 2.
+And if you invert the relation then you get it in terms of Jacobean inverse, which is 1 over j.
+It is a scalar so, you have the Jacobean.
+So, these input output velocity relations are linear and related through the Jacobean.